marschmi/git_swc_wise/git_lesson.md

 > **Challege Question 2:  Committing Changes to Git**
-> Which command(s) below would save the changes of myfile.txt to my local Git repository?
+> Which command(s) below would save the changes of myfile.txt to my local git repository?

 ```
 1.  $ git commit -m "my recent changes"